remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 ```

-The output contains the API Gateway base url, region and cognito client id and user pool id, which are used for authentication.
+The output contains the API Gateway base URL, region and Cognito client ID and user pool ID, which are used for authentication.

-#### 4. Cleanup
+#### 5. Cleanup

-This will delete the function, in case it's not needed anymore.
+The following will delete the function, in case it's not needed anymore.

 ```bash
 npx aws-cdk destroy
 ```

-## Lamdbda role
+## Lambda role
-The CDK creates an IAM role named `remotionLambdaServerlessRole` which needs the remotion policy [setup](/docs/lambda/using-lambda-without-iam-user).
+The CDK creates an IAM role named `remotionLambdaServerlessRole` which needs the Remotion policy [setup](/docs/lambda/using-lambda-without-iam-user).

 ## Test your endpoint
 The API is secured by Cognito which requires an authorization token.

-In order to test the API need to do the steps below, just in case you still don't have frontend.
+In order to test, the API needs to do the steps below, just in case you still don't have frontend.

 1. Create a Cognito User